jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

 **Services Limits**:

 - Helps to understand if we are reaching a limit of a service and advises if is needed to increase before we have problems.

+## AWS Support Plans

+AWS Has multiple types of customer support plans:

+**Basic Support:**

+- Free for all customers
+- Has Customer Services & Communities - 24x7 access to customer service, documentation, whitepapers and support forums.
+- In **Trusted Advisor** we have access to the seven core checks and guidance to provision your resources following the best practices to increase performance and security.
+- In **AWS Personal Health Dashboard** we have a personalized view of the health of AWS Services and we get alerts when something is going to impact our infrastructure.

+**Developer Support:**
+Good when we are developing in AWS

+- All the basic plan +
+- Business hours email access to Cloud Support Associates
+- Unlimited cases and we have 1 primary contact in AWS
+- Depending on Severity of the problem the response time may be variable:
+  - General guidance up to 24 business hours
+  - Systems impaired up to 12 business hours

+**Business Support:**
+When we have production workloads and this support our main business is better to use the Business Support Plan

+- All the Basic + Support +
+- 24/7 phone, email and chat access to Cloud Support Engineers
+- Trusted Advisor - Full set of checks + API access
+- Unlimited Cases / Unlimited contacts
+- Depending on Severity of the problem the response time may be variable:

+  - General guidance up to 24 business hours
+  - Systems impaired up to 12 business hours
+  - Production system impaired up to 4 business hours
+  - Production system down < 1 business hour

+**Enterprise Support:**
+For Enterprise and mission critical systems running on AWS

+- All the business support features +
+- Access to a **Technical Account Manager (TAM)**
+- **Concierge Support Team** for billing and account best practices
+- **Infrastructure Event Management**
+- Well architected and Operations Reviews
+- Depending on Severity of the problem the response time may be variable:

+  - General guidance up to 24 business hours
+  - Systems impaired up to 12 business hours
+  - Production system impaired up to 4 business hours
+  - Production system down < 1 business hour
+  - Business-Critical system down < 15 minutes to response